 Full-service firms provide their clients with complete brand strategy, design, production, and media buying services for every type of media, including print, online, television and radio.
-Graphic designers at such agencies often get to work on a wide variety of projects for many different clients.
+Design work at such agencies often encompasses a wide variety of projects for many different clients.
 Jobs like these can be very fulfilling; however, the hours and pace of work often stray from the normal 9-to-5-weekday routine.

 Smaller advertising agencies frequently specialize in just one or a few creative services such as brand development or online marketing.
 Some still offer full services, but they tend to keep a smaller client base.
-Regardless of size, being a graphic designer for an advertising agency usually provides the opportunity to do work that will be seen by many people.
+Regardless of size, working for an advertising agency usually provides the opportunity to do work that will be seen by many people.

 3. Design Studios

 These firms tend to specialize only in graphic design and visual brand strategies.
 They vary in size, but are usually small companies with fewer than 100 employees.
 For individuals that love creating logos, brochures and packaging, design studios generally provide such opportunities in abundance.
 They typically provide clients with creative solutions for both print and the Web.
 Working conditions differ substantially depending on the employer.

 Many companies utilize their own in-house marketing communications department.
 Graphic designers at such companies typically aid in the production of items like brochures, promotional displays, corporate annual reports, catalogs, training materials and, sometimes, advertising campaigns.
 The upside to working for an in-house art department is that you only have one client, so you will have the opportunity to get to know them very well.